SMS S90: Service

+S90, together with sister ships S91 and S92, was sent out to China in the company of the hospital ship Gera in 1900 in order to reinforce the German East Asiatic Squadron as a result of the ongoing Boxer Rebellion.
+S91 and S92 returned to Germany in the company of the cruiser Kaiserin Augusta in 1902.

-At the outbreak of the First World War, S90 was one of two torpedo boats attached to the German East Asiatic Squadron, with the main base at Tsingtao in China.
+At the outbreak of the First World War, S90 was one of two torpedo boats attached to the German East Asiatic Squadron, with the main base at Qingdao in China.
 The elderly S90, however, was only suitable for local patrols, while the ex-Chinese destroyer Taku was no longer operational.
 It had been planned to replace these two ships by S120 and S121.
-On 22 August 1914, the British destroyer Kennet, part of a British squadron patrolling off Tsingtao, spotted S90 and tried to stop the German torpedo boat from returning to port.
-Kennet fired 136 rounds and one torpedo at S90, but S90 was undamaged and reached Tsingtao safely, while S90's return fire damaged Kennet, disabling one of Kennet's guns and killing five of the British ship's crew.
+On 22 August 1914, the British destroyer Kennet, part of a British squadron patrolling off Qingdao, spotted S90 and tried to stop the German torpedo boat from returning to port.
+Kennet fired 136 rounds and one torpedo at S90, but S90 was undamaged and reached Qingdao safely, while S90's return fire damaged Kennet, disabling one of Kennet's guns and killing five of the British ship's crew.